-The hearing will be live.
-Live hearings may be conducted with all parties physically present in the same geographic location, or, at the College's discretion, any and all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
+The hearing will be live and may be conducted with all parties physically present (in the same geographic location), or, at the College's discretion, all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
 There will be a single verbatim record, such as an audio recording or a transcript, of the hearing (excluding deliberation).
-The recording is created for two limited purposes only: for reference by the hearing officer(s) during deliberations and for review by the appeal officer during an appeal.
+The recording will be available to the parties for inspection and review, upon request.
 No other recordings of hearings are allowed, and no other access to the recording is permitted.
 The recording, and all other records associated with the case, are the property of the College.

 The hearing is closed to persons other than those who are directly involved.
-The parties and their respective advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing officer(s).
+The parties and their respective Advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing administrator.
 Witnesses are permitted to attend the hearing only when they are answering questions.